Tripp-omg/ffgcjgjghjfjghjgfj/readme.md

-will upload obfuc+scated versions later
+# Will upload v3 of the tool later today